mjrgh/PinAffinity/PinAffinity/README.txt

 The program is set up to work out of the box for Visual Pinball and related software.
-Just launch the program and leave it running in the background (with its window minimized) while you play games with VP.
+Just launch the program and leave it running in the background (with the window minimized) while you use VP.

 The default configuration assigns VP cores #1, #2, and #3, and assigns the remaining cores to all other processes on the system.
 This gives